-Victoria Falls Victoria Falls is the largest waterfall in the world.
-As one of the Seven Natural Wonders of the World, Victoria Falls is honored to serve as the Ambassador to Africa’s Wonders of Nature.
-Congratulations to each of these deservedly named natural wonders of Africa.
+As one of the World’s Seven Wonders of Natural, Victoria Falls is honored to serve as the Ambassador Wonder to the Seven Natural Wonders of Africa Wonders.
+Congratulations to each of these deservedly named Africa Wonders of Nature.

 On February 11, 2013, the Seven Natural Wonders of Africa were officially declared in Arusha, Tanzania.
 These wonders of nature were determined by insights from experts from around the world with a key focus on conservationists such as members of the International Union for the Conservation of Nature.

 Mount Kilimanjaro was officially declared as one of the 7 Natural Wonders of Africa February 11, 2013 in Arusha, Tanzania.
 Votes were cast by experts from around the world who noted the key statistical significance.
 Mount Kilimanjaro is the pinnacle wonder of nature and is affectionately known as the rooftop of Africa.